akoskovacs/AkLisp/README.md

 There are two ways to compile AkLisp from source.
 #### Without CMake
-This way is preferred, when you only want to use the aklisp binary (no library will be builded).
+This way is preferred when you only want to use the aklisp binary (no library will be builded).
 ```
 $ make
 ```